 Cindy Code is president of B Communications, a green industry consulting and communications firm.
 For more than 22 years she has been a proactive communicator and journalist within the green industry community.
 Code’s reputation was established through her two-decade tenure at Lawn & Landscape magazine.
 In her roles as editor, account manager, publisher and Internet content manager, she was a respected communicator and active participant within the industry.
 Code joined GIE Media after graduating from Ohio University’s E.W.
 Scripps School of Journalism with a Bachelor of Science degree in journalism.
 She is an award-winning journalist honored by the Turf & Ornamental Communicators Association, the American Society of Business Press Editors and the Cleveland Press Club for her numerous contributions to the field.
 In addition to being Executive Director of Project EverGreen and manages communications and Web content for a number of green industry clients.

-Michael’s breadth of experience in successfully developing domestic and global marketing and media campaigns for green industry and other businesses in the US, EU and Asia, informs his commitment and passion to help demonstrate and fulfill Project EverGreen’s mission.
-As national projects manager, Michael mobilizes industry partners to donate pro bono green space revitalizations for our recipients.
-He is particularly proud of helping develop Project EverGreen’s Memorandum of Understanding with the National Park Service, enabling restoration and renewal donations to the Statue of Liberty National Monument and National Mall.
+Joyce’s breadth of experience in successfully developing domestic and global marketing and media campaigns for green industry and other businesses in the US, EU and Asia, informs his commitment and passion to help demonstrate and fulfill Project EverGreen’s mission.
+As national projects manager, Joyce mobilizes industry partners to donate pro bono green space revitalization services to recipients.
+He is particularly proud of helping develop Project EverGreen’s Memorandum of Understanding with the National Park Service, enabling donations to the Statue of Liberty National Monument, and the National Mall and Memorial Parks in Washington, D.C.

 As a 35-year teacher and coach, her students were actively involved in the NFL Play 60 and the Fuel Up to Play 60 programs with the Cleveland Browns, the American Heart Association Greater Cleveland and the American Dairy Association.
-She has a Bachelor of Science in Education from Miami University and a Master in the Art of Teaching, from Marygrove College in Michigan.
-Judy taught Health and Physical Education and coached Volleyball and Track and Field with the Strongsville City Schools for the past 32-years.
+She has a Bachelor of Science in Education from Miami (Ohio) University and a Master in the Art of Teaching, from Marygrove College in Michigan.
+Matsko taught health and physical education and coached volleyball and track and field with the Strongsville (Ohio) City Schools for the past 32-years.
 She has received numerous awards for her work in philanthropy.